JavaJimbo/CSerialIO_VS2022/README.md

 # CSerialIO_VS2022 This is a Visual C++ Project originally created by tojine on Code Project.

+According to the author:

+"It implements the serial communication using a thread to enable data being captured anytime, you just handle the event of READ/WRITE/OPEN/CLOSE via inheriting this class"

 Link: https://www.codeproject.com/Articles/99375/CSerialIO-A-Useful-and-Simple-Serial-Communication

 Download: Demo version